ZongjingLi/SceneGraphNet/README.md

     return edge_affinities.to(device), affinity_thresh.to(device), {}
 ```

-This is the implementation for the principle-2 for visual grouping.
+**Principle-2**This is the implementation for the principle-2 for visual grouping.
 This layer corresponds to the gestalt principle of statistical cooccruence.
 ```py
 self.node_pair_vae = VAE( in_features=node_feat_size ,beta = 30) # layer specified